Health and safety regulations and guidance require all risks from exposure to Legionella bacteria to be identified and evaluated.

 Risk assessors are there to assess your risks and propose ways to eliminate or minimise these risks.
 The more information and help they receive the more accurate and helpful the risk assessment will be.

-Do you have all records and assets prepared for inspection?
+Do you have all water safety records and assets prepared for inspection?

 Have you supplied the risk assessor with a competent escort who is familiar with the systems?

-The risk assessment is critical to the preparation of the written scheme / Water Safety Plan, so the perspective that a risk assessor is there to “help” you and not use up valuable time and resource, will benefit you in the long term.
+The risk assessment is critical to the preparation of the Water Safety Plan / Written Scheme, so the perspective that a risk assessor is there to “help” you and not use up valuable time and resource, will benefit you in the long term.

 What works in one situation, may not work in another.